-Lease payments under an operating lease should be recognised as an expense in the statement of profit and loss on a straight line basis over the lease term unless another systematic basis is more representative of the time pattern of the user's benefit.
+Lease payments should be recognized as an expense in the profit and loss account on a straight-line basis over the lease term.
+If any other method is more representative of the time pattern of the user's benefit, such method can be used.